-The Shinkansen is the pride of Japan’s high-speed rail network, allowing you to rapidly traverse the entire country, experiencing Japan’s diverse culture and landscapes in a short time.
-However, if you are visiting Japan for the first time, especially if you plan to travel by Shinkansen, purchasing tickets and boarding can be a challenging aspect.
+The Shinkansen is the pride of Japan’s high-speed rail network, enabling travelers to swiftly traverse the entire country and experience its diverse culture and landscapes in a short time.
+However, for first-time visitors to Japan, especially those planning to travel by Shinkansen, purchasing tickets and boarding can pose a challenge.

 What is Shinkansen